lsfusion/platform/docs/en/Form_design.md

 -   *Table/Tree* (`GRID`): a component consisting of rows and columns in which the rows correspond to object collections of the corresponding [group of objects](Form_structure.md) and columns correspond to [properties](Properties.md) and [actions](Actions.md).
 -   *System toolbar* (`TOOLBARSYSTEM`): a panel consisting of buttons with which the user can execute various system actions on the rows in the table.
 Automatically hidden if the table becomes invisible.
--   *User filter* (`USERFILTER`): a component with which the user can create and apply their own filters to a table.
+-   *User filter* (`FILTERS`): a component with which the user can create and apply their own filters to a table.

 *Filter groups*